qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/virtual_layers.rst

    FROM vtab
    WHERE _search_frame_=BuildMbr(-2.10,49.38,-1.3,49.99,4326)

-Spatial binary predicates like ``ST_Intersects`` are greatly sped up when used in conjunction with this spatial index syntax.
+Spatial binary predicates like ``ST_Intersects`` are significantly sped up when used in conjunction with this spatial index syntax.